AI4WORK-Project/sliding-work-sharing/README.md

     }
   }'
 ```
-To test the implemented rules, you can pass different input parameters to the application and observe the outcomes.
-Just modify the values for the `slidingDecisionInputParameters` in the POST request as mentioned below
+To test the implemented rules, you can pass different inputs to the application and observe the outcomes.
+Just modify the values for the `slidingDecisionInputParameters` as follows:
 - `noOfTrucksInQueue`: Total number of trucks in the queue (0-20 trucks)
 - `positionOfTruckToBePrioritized`: Position of the truck number that needs to be prioritization (0-20)

-### Example Response
+##### Example Response
 The application will respond with a JSON string similar to the following:

 ```json